 How the APVMA classifies an adverse experience

-Number of equine reports classified by the APVMA to 31 December 2015
+Number of equine reports classified by the APVMA to 31 March 2016 (grouped by the year of reaction)

 What do the classifications mean?